arangodb/docs/3.10/aql/advanced-array-operators.md

 - `ALL`
 - `AT LEAST`

-The quantifier needs be followed by a `FILTER` operation if you want to specify conditions.
+The quantifier needs to be followed by a `FILTER` operation if you want to specify conditions.
 You can refer to the current array element via the `CURRENT` pseudo-variable in the filter expression.
 If you leave out the quantifier and `FILTER` operation (only `arr[?]`), then `arr` is checked whether it is an array